amweng/amweng.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently an Applied Scientist at AWS DynamoDB.
-Check out my Linkedin!
+I'm currently an Applied Scientist at AWS DynamoDB working on some really cool stuff!
+You can reach me via LinkedIn (link is on the left).

 ------